-We use a DJI Osmo Pocket for easy hand held videos because it’s got a hardware gimbal built in, it shoots 4K 60 FPS and the quality is amazing.
-Downside, you need to buy an adapter for an external microphone, possibly even a PGYTech Osmo Pocket Phone Holder+ to hold the Osmo Pocket, the microphone and ideally, your cell phone that you use an external monitor for the video.
+We often use a DJI Osmo Pocket for easy handheld videos because it’s got a hardware gimbal built in, it shoots 4K 60 FPS and the quality is amazing.
+The downside, you need to buy an adapter for an external microphone, possibly even a PGYTech Osmo Pocket Phone Holder+ to hold the Osmo Pocket, the microphone and ideally, your cell phone that you use an external monitor for the video.

-Sure it seems like you’re spending a bunch on extra parts but it’s still really small, it shoots 4K 60FPS and it’s buttery smooth because of the built in hardware stabilization.
+No, the quality is not as good as a DLSR or professional video camera, but it’s smaller.. gimballed and well, easier.
+Sure it seems like you’re spending a bunch of extra parts but it’s still really small, it shoots 4K 60FPS and it’s buttery smooth because of the built-in hardware stabilization.

 I have a small handle on the bottom of this PGYtech holder that

 is holding my iPhone XS Max and DJI Osmo Pocket. (linked above).

 For youtube videos, we use a Canon EOS R with 24-105mm F/4.0 lens kit.